-Here is why: unless you are Buddha, or some enlightened being, you will fear losing your money after losing your job.
+Here is why: unless you are Buddha, or some enlightened being, you will fear to lose your money after losing your job.
 Injecting this fear into your new blog GUARANTEES that you desperately, fearfully, want to make money through the new blog, to pay bills, to get food and to put a roof over your head.

 100% of the time, fear-filled blogging leads to failure and little or no money.

 But one exception does exist: if you have $30,000 or $50,000 or $100,000 in savings and live a modest, humble life, and you can live off of savings for 1-2 years, then consider starting a blog after losing your job.
 Why?
-You will make zero dollars blogging for 1-2 years so you need to live off of $100,000 in savings, to pay bills, eat, and keep a roof over your head.
+You will make zero dollars blogging for 1-2 years so you need to live off of $100,000 in savings, pay bills, eat, and keep a roof over your head.

 I am promoting my eBook: